Stakeholder Engagement within Water Governance Processes in the Klamath Basin:

 stakeholders with differing power levels and incentives to participate?

 How does such stakeholder engagement influence outcomes for regional natural resource

-My dissertation seeks to understand how multi-stakeholder collaborative governance unfolds in the context of heightened political activism and natural resource stress fueled by climate change.
-My overall project examines the attempt to build collaborative solutions to water scarcity in the Klamath River Basin, a region traversing the Oregon-California border undergoing historic conflict and water governance changes, encompassing private, public (federal and state), and tribal water rights, and various stakeholder concerns.
-I am using multiple modes of qualitative inquiry, including archival research, policy and social media analysis, interviews, discussion circles, focus groups, and a unique mode of participatory research called “photovoice” to complete the three papers described below.
+My dissertation, funded by a USDA NIFA Pre-doctoral Fellowship, seeks to understand how multi-stakeholder collaborative governance unfolds in the context of heightened political activism and natural resource stress.
+My overall project examines the attempt to build collaborative solutions to water scarcity in the Klamath River Basin, a watershed traversing the Oregon-California border undergoing historical conflict and water governance changes, encompassing private, public (federal and state), and tribal water rights, and various stakeholder concerns.
+I am using multiple modes of qualitative inquiry, including archival research, policy and social media analysis, interviews, discussion circles, focus groups, and a unique mode of participatory research called photovoice.

 The Klamath River Watershed (& the West 2022)